An official website of the United States government

 Millington, TN 38055-3520

-• The military sponsor must currently provide at least 50% financial support, or, have been providing 50% support at the time of his/her death.
+• The military sponsor must currently provide over 50% of the claimed child’s financial support, or was providing over 50% of the claimed child’s financial support at the time of his/her death.

 • The dependent child must be unmarried.
 If married and divorced a copy of the marriage certificate and final divorce decree must accompany the application.